jonlpersson/ed-latimore/site/_posts/2021-11-17-how-to-take-the-lead-in-a-relationship.md

 ## Don’t be a one-hit-wonder

-Over time, it’s human nature to settle into routines.<sup id="fnref:4" role="doc-noteref"><a class="footnote" rel="footnote" href="#fn:4">4</a></sup> You stop building and growing.
+Over time, it’s human nature to settle into routines.<sup><a class="footnote" rel="footnote" href="#fn:4">4</a></sup> You stop building and growing.
 You start to notice you aren’t as exciting as you once were.

 Suddenly, you and your girl are more best friend gal pals, than friends with benefits.